WordPress Feed Widget for Website. No-code - Poper

 You write on WordPress because the editor and ecosystem are unmatched, but your portfolio, speaker page, or personal site lives on Webflow, Framer, or a static stack.
 Mirror your WordPress posts there so visitors see fresh thinking without leaving your homepage.

-The Quarterly magazine cover with four contributor avatars (Marcus, Priya, Aïsha, Jin) and a colour-coded May editorial calendar showing 38 drafts, 12 in review, 14 published, all powered by a WordPress multi-author publication
+The Quarterly magazine cover with four contributor avatars (Marcus, Priya, Aïsha, Jin) where a WordPress multi-author publication feed surfaces the newest posts

 Multi-author publication